 - Make your travel arrangements, if necessary.

 - Consider how you will transfer your pets.
-Will they travel with you or do they need separate travel arrangements?
-Are you taking them with you or will you need to leave them behind?.
+Will they travel with you, or do they need separate travel arrangements?
+Are you taking them with you, or must you leave them behind?

 - Give your plants away if you have any.
 Most plants usually cannot make the move.